joelnet/articles/articles/2018-11-06---functional-javascript---functors-monads-and-promises/2018-11-06---functional-javascript---functors-monads-and-promises.md

 Before we can fully understand a `Functor`, we also have to understand what it means to be `Mappable` and to understand that we also have to understand what a `Category` is.
 So let's begin there.

-# Categories and Maps
+# Categories, Object and Maps (Morphisms)

 ![Category theory triangle](https://thepracticaldev.s3.amazonaws.com/i/odihwyfbo86x93917533.png)

-A `category` consists of a collection of things.
-This could be numbers, strings, urls, customers, or any other way you wish to organize like-things.
-(X, Y, and Z in the graphic are the Categories.)
+A `category` consists of a collection of nodes (objects) and morphisms (functions).
+An object could be numbers, strings, urls, customers, or any other way you wish to organize like-things.
+(X, Y, and Z in the graphic are the objects.)

-A `map` is a function to convert something from one category to another (also itself). (f, g, and fog are the maps). 🔍 Google tip: A `map` between Categories is called a `Morphism`.
+A `map` is a function to convert something from one object to another. (f, g, and fog are the maps). 🔍 Google tip: A `map` between objects is called a `Morphism`.

-Example: An object in the category `Number` can be converted into the category `String` using the `toString()` method.
+Example: An object in the object `Number Type` can be converted into the object `String Type` using the `toString()` method.

 ```javascript
 // A map of Number -> String
 const numberToString = num => num.toString()
 ```

-You can also create `maps` back into their own category or more complex categories.
+You can also create `maps` back into their own objects or more complex object types.

 ```javascript
 // A map of Number -> Number